 ENERGO-PRO Sales AD ("EPS") is registered in the Trade Register to the Registration Agency with EIK 103533691 with its permanent address Varna, Varna Towers - G, 258 "Vladislav Varnenchik" Blvd.
 EPS is engaged in the activity of electricity supply.
-EPS has a licence, issued by EWRC for the public supply of electricity for a self-contained area, amended by Decision No I1-L-139/09.12.2013, complemented with the rights and obligations deriving from the activity of the "coordinator of special balancing group" of household and non-household customers, group of producers of electricity from renewable sources and group of producers of electricity from cogeneration plants production and licence for the activity of delivery of electricity from the supplier of last resort.
+EPS has a licence, issued by EWRC for the public supply of electricity for a self-contained area, amended by Decision No I1-L-139/ 09.12.2013, complemented with the rights and obligations deriving from the activity of the "coordinator of special balancing group" of household and non-household customers, group of producers of electricity from renewable sources and group of producers of electricity from renewable sources and group of producers of electricity from the activity of delivery of delivery of electricity from the supplier of last resort.

-ENERGO-PRO Energy Services EOOD ("EPES")

-is registered in the Trade Register to the Registration Agency with EIK 131512672 with its permanent address at Varna, Varna Towers - G, 258 "Vladislav Varnenchik" Blvd.
+ENERGO-PRO Energy Services EOOD ("EPES") is registered in the Trade Register to the Registration Agency with EIK 131512672 with its permanent address at Varna, Varna Towers - G, 258 "Vladislav Varnenchik" Blvd.
 EPES is engaged in trading with electricity, gas and other energy on the electricity market at freely negotiated prices.
 EPES has a license, issued by EWRC for electricity trade.